-- 5.1 ReturnToWorkSA will assess alleged non-compliance with the Criteria for Accreditation, Terms and Conditions of Accreditation, Service Requirements, Ongoing Accreditation and/or the Quality Management Requirements on a caseby-case basis. - 5.2 The assessment and investigation of performance or compliance issues will be managed in accordance with principles of procedural fairness, which include: - being provided with the details of any performance or compliance issue; - being treated without bias and decisions being based upon relevant evidence; - parties likely to be adversely affected by a decision will receive all relevant information, and have an opportunity to present information and have their response taken into consideration before a final decision is made. - 5.3 ReturnToWorkSA can require an Assessor to take remedial action in response to non-compliance against the Criteria for Accreditation, Terms and Conditions of Accreditation, Service Requirements, Ongoing Accreditation and/or the Quality Management Requirements. - 5.4 In most cases, it is expected that the Assessor and ReturnToWorkSA will identify and agree mutually satisfactory remedial actions to rectify any non-compliance. - 5.5 Where ReturnToWorkSA continues to hold concerns about non-compliance, Assessors will be provided this in writing, with the required remedial actions outlined and an expected timeframe for completion. - 5.6 Remedial actions may be at the Assessor's own cost. - 5.7 Where an Assessor does not undertake the required remedial actions, and/or has continued non-compliance, or a non-compliance matter is of a magnitude determined by ReturnToWorkSA to be significant, ReturnToWorkSA may write to the Minister seeking the suspension or cancellation of an accreditation. - 5.8 If an Assessor is unsatisfied with their experience of the Performance Management Process, they are encouraged to contact 13 18 55 or e-mail complaints@rtwsa.com.
+- 5.1 ReturnToWorkSA will assess alleged non-compliance with the Criteria for Accreditation, Terms and Conditions of Accreditation, Service Requirements, Ongoing Accreditation and/or the Quality Management Requirements on a caseby-case basis. - 5.2 In most cases, it is expected that the Assessor and ReturnToWorkSA will identify and agree mutually satisfactory remedial actions to rectify any non-compliance. - 5.3 The assessment and investigation of performance or compliance issues will be managed in accordance with principles of procedural fairness, which include: - being provided with the details of any performance or compliance issue; - being treated without bias and decisions being based upon relevant evidence; - parties likely to be adversely affected by a decision will receive all relevant information, and have an opportunity to present information and have their response taken into consideration before a final decision is made. - 5.4 ReturnToWorkSA can require an Assessor to take remedial action in response to non-compliance against the Criteria for Accreditation, Terms and Conditions of Accreditation, Service Requirements, Ongoing Accreditation and/or the Quality Management Requirements. - 5.5 Where ReturnToWorkSA continues to hold concerns about non-compliance, Assessors will be provided this in writing, with the required remedial actions outlined and an expected timeframe for completion. - 5.6 Remedial actions may be at the Assessor's own cost. - 5.7 Where an Assessor does not undertake the required remedial actions, and/or has continued non-compliance, or a non-compliance matter is of a magnitude determined by ReturnToWorkSA to be significant, ReturnToWorkSA may write to the Minister seeking the suspension or cancellation of their accreditation. - 5.8 If an Assessor is unsatisfied with their experience of the Performance Management Process, they are encouraged to contact 13 18 55 or e-mail complaints@rtwsa.com.